 Welcome to the B Welcome to the Enterprise Registration Center

 You have been denied network access because this device is not registered to the network.

 To obtain network access , you ${f must}$ complete registration using the form below

-By registering to the netw explained in the Enterpris ork, you are agreeing to the terms and conditions and computer Acceptable-Use Policy
+vork, you are agreeing to the terms and conditions se Network and Computer Acceptable-Use Policy

 First Name

 Middle Name

 Last Name

 E-Mail Address

 Phone Number

 Mobile Service Provider AT&T v

 Complete Registration

 Please press the Complete e Registration button only once.